 Q. When is the next book coming out?

 A. Do you use the Gregorian calendar?
 I thought so, but it never hurts to check.
-Ben just published the newest Blanco County mystery, Last Laugh.
+Ben just published the newest Roy Ballard mystery, A Tooth For A Tooth.
 So get on over to Amazon and check it out by clicking here!
 Ben is currently working on a new unnamed Roy Ballard mystery, so be sure to get excited about that vague and pointless news.

 Q. Where do you get your ideas?